Zhao Guocai

 Zhao Guocai (赵国材 (趙國材, Zhào Guócái, Chao Kuo-ts'ai); 1879–1966) was a Chinese educator and diplomat.

 Biography

 Zhao was born in Shanghai in 1879.
 In 1906 he graduated from St. John's University, Shanghai.
-Zhao was sent abroad to study at the expense of the Qing government.
+Zhao was sent abroad to study at the expense of the Qing dynasty.
 He studied politics at Cornell University and the University of Wisconsin.
-He returned to China in 1913 and that year became vice-president of Tsinghua University, after the President Tang Guo'an left, he acted as the Acting President.
-In 1920 he was director of China's educational mission in Washington.
+He returned to China in 1913 and that year became vice-president of Tsinghua University, after the President Tang Guo'an left, he acted as the acting president.
+In 1920, he was director of China's educational mission in Washington.

-In 1966, Mao Zedong launched the Cultural Revolution, Zhao was mistreated and tortured by the Red Guards, he died in this socialist movement.
+In 1966, Mao Zedong launched the Cultural Revolution, Zhao was mistreated and tortured by the Red Guards.